Kelly Berger’s Gaming Contract for Players

 • Starting Level: The character level will be 1st, or whatever the rest of the party is, less 1, or 3rd level.

-• Power Boost: The 3rd level characters will get to take a Feat that a single class character would normally get at 4th, regardless of their multiclass or single class status.
-These advanced characters will get 2 Character Weaves, and 2 Lores at level 1 (+1 bonus) to represent their experience.
+• Power Boost: With a Character Story explaining it, the 3rd level characters will get to take a Attribute Score Increase that a single class character would normally get at 4th, regardless of their multiclass or single class status.
+These advanced characters will get 2 Character Weaves, and 2 Lores at level 1 to represent their experience.